muratk3n/thirdwave/en/tweets/2020/week29c.md

 ---

-I have remapped a few keys to be 'mouse clicks'.
-It's all geared for speed...

----

 Got my mouse right click back.
-Yes, that is mouse click through keyboard.
+Yes, that is mouse click through keyboard (I have remapped cert keys to be 'mouse clicks'.
+It's all geared for speed...)

 Key codes change across models...?
 So says `xev`.